-- 22.1 Collateral obtained by a Fund in the context of stock lending and repurchase/reverse repurchase transactions must be: - (A) transferred to the Depositary or its agent; - (B) received under a title transfer arrangement; - (C) at all times equal in value to the market value of the securities transferred by the Depositary, plus a premium. - Where the collateral is invested in units in a qualifying money market fund managed or operated by (or, for an OEIC, whose authorised corporate director is) the ACD or an associate of the ACD, the conditions in paragraph 15.5 must be complied with. - 22.3 Collateral is sufficiently immediate for the purposes of this paragraph if:
+- 22.1 Collateral obtained by a Fund in the context of stock lending and repurchase/reverse repurchase transactions must be: - (A) Transferred to the Depositary or its agent. - (B) Received under a title transfer arrangement. - (C) At all times equal in value to the market value of the securities transferred by the Depositary, plus a premium. - 22.2 Where the collateral is invested in units in a qualifying money market fund managed or operated by (or, for an OEIC, whose authorised corporate director is) the ACD or an associate of the ACD, the conditions in paragraph 15.5 must be complied with. - 22.3 Collateral is sufficiently immediate for the purposes of this paragraph if:

-- (A) it is transferred before or at the time of the transfer of the securities by the Depositary; or - (B) the Depositary takes reasonable care to determine at the time referred to in paragraph 22.3(A) that it will be transferred at the latest by the close of business on the day of the transfer. - 22.4 The Depositary must ensure that the value of the collateral at all times meets the requirement of 22.1C. - 22.5 The duty in paragraph 22.4 may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) under this paragraph may be regarded, for the purposes of valuation and pricing of the Company or this Appendix, as an unconditional agreement for the sale or transfer of property, whether or not the property is part of the property of the authorised fund. - 22.7 Collateral transferred to the Depositary is part of the Scheme Property for the purposes of the FCA Rules, except in the following respects: - (A) it does not fall to be included in any calculation of NAV or this Appendix, because it is offset under paragraph 22.6 by an obligation to transfer; and - (B) it does not count as Scheme Property for any purpose of this Appendix other than this paragraph. - 22.8 Paragraphs 22.6 and 22.7(A) do not apply to any valuation of collateral itself for the purposes of this paragraph.
+- (A) It is transferred before or at the time of the transfer of the securities by the Depositary; or - (B) The Depositary takes reasonable care to determine at the time referred to in paragraph 22.3(A) that it will be transferred at the latest by the close of business on the day of the transfer. - 22.4 The Depositary must ensure that the value of the collateral at all times meets the requirement of 22.1C. - 22.5 The duty in paragraph 22.4 may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - 22.6 Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) under this paragraph may be regarded, for the purposes of valuation and pricing of the Company or this Appendix, as an unconditional agreement for the sale or transfer of property, whether or not the property is part of the property of the authorised fund. - 22.7 Collateral transferred to the Depositary is part of the Scheme Property for the purposes of the FCA Rules, except in the following respects: - (A) It does not fall to be included in any calculation of NAV or this Appendix, because it is offset under paragraph 22.6 by an obligation to transfer; and - (B) It does not count as Scheme Property for any purpose of this Appendix other than this paragraph. - 22.8 Paragraphs 22.6 and 22.7(A) do not apply to any valuation of collateral itself for the purposes of this paragraph. - 23 Collateral Received for OTC Derivative Transactions and Stock Lending Techniques - 23.1 Collateral posted by a counterparty for the benefit of a Fund will be taken into account as reducing the exposure to such counterparty.
+Each Fund will require receipt of the necessary level of collateral so as to ensure counterparty exposure limits are not breached.
+Counterparty risk may be reduced to the extent that the value of the collateral received, in conjunction with paragraph 27.1, corresponds with the value of the amount exposed to counterparty risk at any given time.